openwisp/openwisp-docs/user/monitoring.rst

   - `Wireguard tunnel automation
     <https://github.com/openwisp/openwisp-controller/tree/1.0#how-to-setup-wireguard-tunnels>`_

-  If you prefer to use other tunneling solutions (L2TP, Softether, etc.) and know how to configure those solutions on your own, that's totally fine as well.
+- If you prefer to use other tunneling solutions (L2TP, Softether, etc.) and know how to configure those solutions on your own, please do so.

-  If the OpenWISP server is connected to a network infrastructure which allows it to reach the devices via pre-existing tunneling or Intranet solutions (eg: MPLS, SD-WAN), then setting up a VPN server is not needed, as long as there's a dedicated interface on OpenWrt which gets an IP address assigned to it and which is reachable from the OpenWISP server.
+  If the OpenWISP server is connected to a network infrastructure which allows it to reach the devices via pre-existing tunneling or Intranet solutions (eg: MPLS, SD-WAN), then setting up a VPN server is not needed, as long as there’s a dedicated interface on OpenWrt which has an IP address assigned to it and which is reachable from the OpenWISP server.

 - The devices must be configured to join the management